-Here are some of the most common reasons why dogs stick their tongue out, and what you should do about it.
+Here are the most common reasons why dogs stick their tongues out and when you might need to see your vet.

-If your dog has his tongue hanging out, accompanied with what looks like a smile or grimace and heavy breathing, this is panting and is very normal.
+If your dog has their tongue hanging out, accompanied with what looks like a smile or grimace and heavy breathing, this is panting and is very normal.

-If your dog is panting a lot and is in a hot environment (such as in direct sun or in a very hot room) move him to shade or air conditioning to cool his body temperature and make sure he has plenty of water.
+If your dog is panting a lot and is in a hot environment, such as in direct sun or in a very hot room, move them to shade or air conditioning to cool their body temperature.

 Again, this is related to panting.

 Think of the reasons why humans sweat: because we’re too hot, excited, or under stress.
-If your dog has his tongue out and is breathing heavily, but there’s no reason for him to be hot, then he’s probably excited or nervous.
+If your dog has their tongue out and is breathing heavily, but there’s no reason for them to be hot, then they’re probably excited or nervous1.

-Your dog may also pant like this when he’s meeting another dog or person for the first time or is going to see the vet.
+Your dog may also pant like this when they’re meeting another dog or person for the first time or are going to see the vet.

 A word of caution, though:

-If your dog is panting around another animal and it seems to be out of fear rather than excitement (you may be able to tell the difference from the sounds he makes or his posture), wait until he has calmed down to prevent any sort of aggression.
+If your dog is panting around another animal and it seems to be out of fear rather than excitement (you may be able to tell the difference from the sounds they make or their posture), remove them from the situation in order to prevent any sort of aggression.

 Some dogs will often have their tongue out when they’re asleep or extremely relaxed.

-Whether it’s just poking out from between his teeth to hanging out all the way past his chin, your dog’s tongue sticking out is a sign that he feels safe and cozy around you.
+Whether it’s just poking out from between their teeth to hanging out all the way past their chin, your dog’s tongue sticking out is a sign that they feel safe and cozy around you.

 Smaller dogs and brachycephalic breeds (meaning dogs that have that flat or squished face look) are more prone to this condition since their tongue may be too large for their mouths or their jawbone is shaped in a way that doesn’t support their tongue.

-However, any size dog could have an overbite or underbite that causes Hanging Tongue Syndrome, and your dog could develop this condition later in life as he ages.
+However, any size dog could have an overbite or underbite that causes Hanging Tongue Syndrome, and your dog could develop this condition later in life as they age.

 Hanging Tongue Syndrome is usually the result of genetics and isn’t symptomatic of any greater health problem.

-Another reason besides genetics that a dog may develop this condition is because his teeth have rotted out or been extracted due to poor oral care.
+Other reasons besides genetics that a dog may develop this condition are trauma to the teeth, jaw, tongue, or head or because their teeth have rotted out or been extracted due to poor oral care.